If you could grow your business with less stress and pressure… what would be easy?

 If bringing in new clients is your answer, then this article was written just for you.

-The golden egg of business development or sales is generating new clients by referrals.
+The holy grail of sales is generating new clients by referrals.

-Referrals are so valuable because the prospective new client who is referred knows he or she has a problem or need that needs to be solved.
-They trust you to be the one to solve their issue – even before you meeting you – because they trust the person who connected them to you, and because they trust you they are less price sensitive.
+Referrals are so valuable because the prospective new client who is referred knows he or she has a problem that needs to be solved.
+They trust you to be the one to solve their problem – even before you meeting you – because they trust the person who connected them to you, and because they trust you they are less price sensitive.

-(*A referral gimmick is typically something you create, like a book or guide, that you give to others to hand out to their clients so when they pass along your book they are effectively recommending you.)
+(*A referral gimmick is typically something you create, like a book or PDF guide, that you give to others to hand out to their clients so when they pass along your book (your gimmick), they are effectively recommending you.)

-But those myths, those lies, just aren’t true.
-Based on the results of hundreds of my students and my own success, the truth is you just need to know the 5 steps to follow to generate referrals without asking.
 Before we dive into the unpacking the 5 steps, let’s first get clear about creating a referral experience and the right foundation for your referral sources.
-Without the right foundation and referral experience, the 5 steps I will teach in this article won’t matter.
+Without the right foundation and referral experience, the 5 steps I will teach in this article won’t work.